Gateway building reception area

 Key themes of the module include:

-• patient, safety, comfort and dignity
+• Patient, safety, comfort and dignity within the Post Anaesthetic Care Unit

-• the 6Cs - care, compassion, courage, communication, commitment and competence
+• The 6Cs - care, compassion, courage, communication, commitment and competence

-• leadership
+• Leadership

 • care planning to meet the patient's health and safety needs